oggnimodd/noflix/README.md

 ## Tech Stack

-The Flavorful application is built using the following technologies:
+The Noflix application is built using the following technologies:

 - **React Native**: A framework for building native apps using React and JavaScript.
 It's used for building the user interface of the application.
 - **Expo**: A platform for making universal native apps for Android, iOS, and the web with JavaScript and React.
 It's used for setting up the development environment and building the application.